Skip to main content

 Error: encryption is required by default.

-Provide --encryption-password or --encryption-key to encrypt your repository.
+Provide --password or --encryption-key to encrypt your repository.

 To create an unencrypted repository, pass --no-encryption (not recommended).

-Solution: Provide credentials via flags or run interactively to be prompted for a password.
+Solution: Provide credentials via flags, or run interactively to be prompted for a password.
+If using a platform key or KMS, no password is prompted automatically.
+Add -prompt to explicitly request one.

 Error: encryption password cannot be empty